selvaklnc/wmao/src/content/posts/image-pdf-hosting.md

 ---

 We've encountered the same bottlenecks when running marketing campaigns, broken image links and unreliable file hosts were costing us leads.
-That's why LeadsLeap's **Image Manager** and **PDF Manager** are a game-changer for serious marketers.
+That's why <span data-link="https://leadsleap.com?r=selvaklnc">LeadsLeap</span>'s **Image Manager** and **PDF Manager** are a game-changer for serious marketers.
 They're designed to host your media files securely, and make it easy to use those files across your Pages, Forms, and Emails, all in one ecosystem.

 Having used LeadsLeap for over 5 years, we can confidently say these tools eliminate common headaches and boost workflow efficiency.